hashim222/Fun-Football-Quiz/README.md

   I did not find HTML and CSS too challenging since I had some experience with them and received some assistance from Slack, tutor support and W3school.
 However, Javascript was quite challenging even though I was familiar with the basics of js before I joined the course.
 Still, I needed help from outside sources, such as YouTube and Udemy.
 * ### JS Code
   * The quiz information overlay page was created with a bit of help from W3school.
-  * Quiz questions and answers help was taken from [(Udemy) Build a Quiz App with HTML, CSS, and JavaScript](https://www.udemy.com/course/build-a-quiz-app-with-html-css-and-javascript/)
+  * Quiz questions and answers help was taken from [(Udemy) Build a Quiz App with HTML, CSS, and JavaScript](https://www.udemy.com/course/build-a-quiz-app-with-html-css-and-javascript/).
-  * End bit of question and answer page after user has answer all the question help was taken from youtube [Florin Pop](https://www.youtube.com/channel/UCeU-1X402kT-JlLdAitxSMA)
+  * End bit of question and answer page after user has answer all the question help was taken from youtube [Florin Pop](https://www.youtube.com/channel/UCeU-1X402kT-JlLdAitxSMA).

 * ### Content
   * By making this project I had plenty of help from the [Slack Community](https://slack.com/intl/en-gb/).

-   * To make a color reference table in the readme, I used [readme.so](https://readme.so/editor)
+   * To make a color reference table in the readme, I used [readme.so](https://readme.so/editor).

    * I often look for help on the [StackOverflow community](https://stackoverflow.com/) when I get stuck as well

+   *  When a user refreshes the page, the username input field stays focused.
+This was taken from [LOVE MATHS](https://github.com/Code-Institute-Solutions/love-maths-2.0-sourcecode)

+   * The quiz questions and answers were taken from [GOAL](https://www.goal.com/en-us).

 * ### Media
-  * favicon logo was taken from [Google](https://www.google.com/search?q=football+icon&tbm=isch&chips=q:football+icon,g_1:red:DzEFUJmS5D0%3D&rlz=1C1CHBF_en-GBGB959GB959&hl=en&sa=X&ved=2ahUKEwjDz5LR2vX2AhV38LsIHZNoDN0Q4lYoB3oECAEQKg&biw=1519&bih=714#imgrc=V0k4UncPwJvZjM)
+  * favicon logo was taken from [Google](https://www.google.com/search?q=football+icon&tbm=isch&chips=q:football+icon,g_1:red:DzEFUJmS5D0%3D&rlz=1C1CHBF_en-GBGB959GB959&hl=en&sa=X&ved=2ahUKEwjDz5LR2vX2AhV38LsIHZNoDN0Q4lYoB3oECAEQKg&biw=1519&bih=714#imgrc=V0k4UncPwJvZjM).

-  * The websites background image was taken from [wallpapersafari](https://wallpapersafari.com/w/qJsVwy)
+  * The websites background image was taken from [wallpapersafari](https://wallpapersafari.com/w/qJsVwy).